Learn about the benefits of cannabis for treating menstrual pain, and other symptoms associated with menstrual cycles.

 Almost all women are familiar with the discomfort of menstrual cramps.
-For some, the pain associated with menstrual cramps is only a minor annoyance, but our reproductive systems are different in all of us, and for some women, the pain can be excruciating.
-It can break up our daily lives and routines, making it difficult, and sometimes impossible, to go to work, school, or perform regular activities.
+For some, the pain associated with menstrual cramps is only a minor annoyance.
+However, our reproductive systems are different in all of us.
+For some women, the pain can be excruciating.
+It can break up our daily lives and routines.
+This can make it difficult, and sometimes impossible, to go to work, school, or perform regular activities.
 As many of these women will tell you, feeling incapacitated for a few days out of each month is enough to look just about anywhere to find relief.

 This search for reducing cramps and lowering pain levels has led a great deal of women into the world of cannabis medicine.
-In the past, over the counter medications for menstrual pain, like Midol and ibuprofen, have been the go to medicines for treating this, and other symptoms related to the menstruation process.
-Although these medications do have the potential to ease menstrual symptoms, and some women find them effective, they are synthetically made and come with their own risks of negative side effects.
+In the past, over the counter medications for menstrual pain, like Midol and ibuprofen, have been the go-to medicines for treating menstrual pain.
+Although these medications do have the potential to ease menstrual symptoms, they are synthetically made and come with their own risks of negative side effects.

-This is one of many examples giving significant hope for cannabis as a natural alternative medicine in the treatment of endometriosis, menstrual cramps, and menstrual pain.
-As more research into the effectiveness of cannabis in the treatment of pain is completed, researchers are showing it can help with a long list of different pain disorders, and now we can start adding menstrual pain to the list.
-Hopefully this will help the many women suffering from menstrual pain, find relief in their discomfort, and the ability to get back to normal life during those difficult days throughout each month.
+Cannabis as a natural medicine in the treatment of endometriosis, menstrual cramps, and menstrual pain.
+As more research into the effectiveness of cannabis in the treatment of pain is completed, researchers are showing it can help with a long list of different pain disorders.